kanidm/kanidm/designs/credential-update.rst

 Exchange of this intent token, creates the time limited credential update session token.

-This allows the intent token to have a seperate time window, to the credential update session token.
+This allows the intent token to have a separate time window, to the credential update session token.

-If the intent token creates a credential update session, and the credential update session is *not* commited, it can be re-started by the intent token.
+If the intent token creates a credential update session, and the credential update session is *not* committed, it can be re-started by the intent token.

 If the credential update session has been committed, then the intent token can NOT create new credential update sessions (it is once-use).